-Following the package issued by the Commission in January, the European Council in October 2014 adopted ambitious targets for the EU’s Climate and Energy Policy.
+Following the package issued by the Commission in January 2014, the European Council in October 2014 adopted ambitious targets for the EU’s Climate and Energy Policy.
 Elements that are relevant for the refining industry include the following targets for 2030:

 - A binding target to reduce GHG emissions by at least 40%, compared to 1990 levels.

-- A binding target for at least 27% of energy used at EU level to come from renewable sources.
+- A binding target for at least 32% of energy used at EU level to come from renewable sources.

 EU climate regulations not followed by other regions would not lead to a lower carbon world but result in job losses in Europe and of relocation of production activities in countries with less stringent GHG emission limits.

 In particular, the 40% by 2030 (vs 1990) target implies that energy intensive industries, such as refining, will have to cut GHG emissions by 43% by 2030 (vs. 2005).
 For the refining industry, even considering its world class energy and carbon efficiency, this is technologically and economically unachievable.
-To meet its obligation, the refining industry would therefore be left only with the choice to reduce capacity or to buy allowances.
+To meet its obligation, the refining industry would therefore only be left with the choice to either reduce capacity or to buy allowances.

-On the issue of the multiple targets for 2030, FuelsEurope believes that it would have been more effective if the Council had simply set a technology neutral GHG emissions goal rather than setting a target for renewables.
+On the issue of the multiple targets for 2030, FuelsEurope believes that it would have been more effective if the EU had simply set a technology neutral GHG emissions goal rather than setting a target for renewables.

 Indeed, learnings from the past show that in the implementation of the 2020 package the overlapping targets on energy mix (renewables) and energy efficiency distorted the carbon price signal within the EU Emissions Trading System (ETS).
 This prevented the optimal adoption of technology that abate carbon dioxide emissions, leading to a relative rise in energy costs in the EU compared to its competitors – just when the EU needs affordable energy to fuel an industrial revival.